cheind/py-globalflow/README.md

     [0.2, 0.6, 1.2],  # obs. at t=2
 ]

-# Define the class that provides costs.
-Here we inherit
+# Define the costs for particular graph edges.
+Here we inherit from
-# flow.StandardGraphCosts which already predefines some costs
+# gflow.StandardGraphCosts which already predefines some costs
 # based on equations found in the paper.
 class GraphCosts(gflow.StandardGraphCosts):
     def __init__(self) -> None: